apereo/cas/docs/cas-server-documentation/installation/Configuring-Service-Replication.md

 ## Hazelcast

-If you'd rather not resort to outside tooling and processes or if the native options for your deployment are not that attractive, you can take advantage of CAS' own tooling that provide a distributed cache to broadcast service definition files across the cluster and add/remove/update each node as needed.
+If you'd rather not resort to outside tooling and processes or if the native options for your deployment are not that attractive, you can take advantage of CAS' own tooling that provides a distributed cache to broadcast service definition files across the cluster and add/remove/update each node as needed.
 As service definitions are loaded by CAS, events are broadcasted to all CAS nodes in the cluster to pick up the changes and keep definitions in sync.